Syngas to gasoline plus: Methanol to gasoline

 The STG+ technology offers several differentiators that distinguish it from other methanol to gasoline processes.
 These differences include product flexibility, durene reduction, environmental footprint and capital cost.

 Traditional methanol to gasoline technologies produce diesel, gasoline or liquefied petroleum gas.
 STG+ produces gasoline, diesel, jet fuel and aromatics, depending on the catalysts used.
 The STG+ technology also incorporates durene reduction into its core process, meaning that the entire fuel production process requires only two steps: syngas production and gas to liquids synthesis.
 Other methanol to gasoline processes do not incorporate durene reduction into the core process, and they require the implementation of an additional refining step.

 Due to the additional number of reactors, traditional methanol to gasoline processes include inefficiencies such as the additional cost and energy loss of condensing and evaporating the methanol prior to feeding it to the durene reduction unit.
 These inefficiencies can lead to a greater capital cost and environmental footprint than methanol to gasoline processes that use fewer reactors, such as STG+.
 The STG+ process eliminates multiple condensation and evaporation, and the process converts syngas to liquid transportation fuels directly without producing intermediate liquids.
 This eliminates the need for storage of two products, including pressure storage for liquefied petroleum gas and storage of liquid methanol.

 Simplifying a gas to liquids process by combining multiple steps into fewer reactors leads to increased yield and efficiency, enabling less expensive facilities that are more easily scaled.

 Commercialization

 The STG+ technology is currently operating at pre-commercial scale in Hillsborough, New Jersey at a plant owned by alternative fuels company Primus Green Energy.
 The plant produces approximately 100,000 gallons of high-quality, drop-in gasoline per year directly from natural gas.
-Further, the company announced the findings of an independent engineer’s report prepared by E3 Consulting, which found that STG+ system and catalyst performance exceeded expectations during plant operation.
-The pre-commercial demonstration plant has also achieved 720 hours of continuous operation.
+The pre-commercial demonstration plant achieved 720 hours of continuous operation.

-Primus Green Energy has announced plans to break ground on its first commercial STG+ plant in the second half of 2014, and the company has announced that this plant is expected to produce approximately 27.8 million gallons of fuel annually.
+Primus Green Energy announced plans to break ground on its first commercial STG+ plant in the second half of 2014, but this did not materialize.

 In early 2014, the U.S. Patent and Trademark Office (USPTO) allowed Primus Green Energy’s patent covering its single-loop STG+ technology.